davide3011/palladium-ln/doc/node-operators-guide/plugins.md

 - dependencies are not sucessfully installed
 - the plugin fails to execute

 Reckless-installed plugins reside in the 'reckless' subdirectory of the user's `.lightning` folder.
-By default, plugins are activated on the `bitcoin` network (and use lightningd's bitcoin network config), but regtest may also be used.
+By default, plugins are activated on the `palladium` network (and use lightningd's palladium network config), but regtest may also be used.

 Other commands include: